 Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact

 Mit igation:

 No ne.

 b.
 Conflict with existing zoning for agricultural use, or a Williamson Act Contract? ۵ V

 Res sponse:

 dev agr cur pro e Ordinance will not conflict with existing zoning to velopment standards on single-family residential localitural zones will remain.
 Incidental uses in single applicable code provisions for uses other to pose any zone changes which may result in the lotalitude.
 No impact would occur. ots within the ngle-family r han single-f e Hillside Area.
 E esidential neighbor amily.
 Furthermor xisting uses p hoods will be e, this Ordina ermitted within subject to the ance does not

 Miţi igation:

 Noi ne.

 C. Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use?
 V

 Res sponse:

-Per cer Far disc zon The Ordinance will not directly or indirectly result in the conversion of Farmland because no rezoning is proposed.
-Per Sections 12.05 A1 and 12.06 A1 of the LAMC, uses such as one-family dwellings, public parks and community centers, and golf courses are permitted uses on agricultural zoned land.
-Any conversion of A1 or A2 zoned Farmland to a non-agricultural use not permitted by the zone would require an entitlement request and a discretionary action through a Zone Variance, or Zone Change and General Plan Amendment.
-Although the RA zone permits farming (excluding animal raising) as an incidental use, it is intended to be primarily developed with one-family dwellings.
-Therefore, the Ordinance will not result in or accelerate the conversion of Prime Farmland.
+Per cer Far disc zon e Ordinance will not directly or indirectly result in the Sections 12.05 A1 and 12.06 A1 of the LAMC, use sters, and golf courses are permitted uses on agmilland to a non-agricultural use not permitted by cretionary action through a Zone Variance, or Zone permits farming (excluding animal raising) as an experimity dwellings.
+Therefore, the Ordinance will not seemally discounting. es such as or pricultural zor by the zone e Change an incidental u ne-family dwellings, ned land.
+Any col would require an nd General Plan Ar ise, it is intended to public parks a nversion of A entitlement nendment.
+A b be primarily and community 1 or A2 zoned request and a Ithough the RA developed with

 Miti igation:

 Nor ne.

 III.
 AIR QUALITY.
 The significance criteria established by the South Coast Air Quality Management District (SCAQMD) may be relied upon to make the following determinations.
 Would the project result in:

 a.
-Conflict with or obstruct implementation of the SCAQMD or Congestion Management Plan? ۵ V
+Conflict with or obstruct implementation of the SCAQMD or Congestion Management Plan? ٥ V

 Res sponse:

 The e Ordinance does not alter the density or intensity of interfere with the implementation of the of use of sir SCAQMD o igle-family zoned a or the existing Cor reas and there efore, it will not agement Plan.